-The Fair exists to showcase New Zealand packaged food & beverage, other related F&B products and the united nations of ready to eat food, in Kapiti.
-This is accompanied by a licenced Tuatara Bar & Stage and FREE kids’ zone, face painting, roving buskers, Christmas magic and much more, meaning we are a destination event for a variety of visitors & foodies to enjoy.
+The Kāpiti Food Fair exists to showcase New Zealand packaged food & beverage, other related F&B products and the united nations of ready to eat food, in Kāpiti.
+This is accompanied by a licenced Tuatara Bar & Stage and FREE kids’ zone, face painting, roving buskers, Christmas magic and much more, meaning we are a destination event for a variety of visitors & foodies to enjoy all day long.

-The Kapiti Food Fair is privately owned and operated in partnership by Helene Judge of Kapiti Business Projects and Jeanine van Kradenburg of PartyPerfect Catering.
+Kāpiti Food Fair is privately owned and operated in partnership by Helene Judge and Jeanine van Kradenburg.

 To be an iconic F&B pop-up extravaganza that makes a lasting impression in the

-To be a fun and tasty day out for all foodies that fills your life with
+To be a fun, indulgent and tasty day out for all foodies that fills your life with

 Professional | Integrity | Fun | Connected | Engaged | Healthy | Hygienic

-Be an integrated community-based event that is attractive to out-of-town visitors.
+Be an integrated community-based event that is attractive to out-of-town visitors

-Be lean and productive in our operations behind the scenes.
+Be lean and productive in our operations behind the scenes

 In 2016, the Fair hit the Top 20 NZ Food Festival List which is super exciting, motivating and supportive of our growth strategy >>

-We believe the Kapiti Coast is an ideal location to host a food related event that attracts vendors from all around New Zealand.
-This is evident in our growth over the last six years with 80 sites in 2012 to 211 in 2018.
+We believe the Kāpiti Coast is an ideal location to host a food related event that attracts vendors from all around New Zealand.
+This is evident in our growth over the last six years with 80 sites in 2012 to 240+ in 2019.
 The Mazengarb Reserve is proving to be an ideal location and it can handle growth for the future and meets event logistical needs.

-The Kapiti Food Fair attracts local and regional visitors each year.
-Visitor attendance in 2014 achieved 5,515 and 20,000+ in 2018.
-The Fair has been supported by the Kapiti Mayor Events Fund since 2016 and we hope for this to continue until 2021 to help achieve and iconic and sustainable event that Kāpiti can be proud of.
+The Kāpiti Food Fair attracts local and regional visitors each year, usually 12,000+.
+The Fair has been supported by the contestable Kāpiti Mayor Events Fund since 2016 and we hope for this to continue until 2021 to help achieve and iconic and sustainable event that Kāpiti can be proud of.

 Positioning of the Fair continues to align itself to run the day before the popular Thorndon Fair in Wellington.
 There are many vendors that are influenced to attend particularly if they are from out of the region and they are registered to be at the Thorndon Fair the following day.